From “Black Box” to Moral Space

 Acknowledgements

-The author would like to thank Michael Ieong, MD, HEC-C and Casey Rojas, JD, MBE, for their invaluable mentorship and guidance throughout the development of this project.
+Special thanks to Michael Ieong, MD, HEC-C and Casey Rojas, JD, MBE, for their invaluable mentorship and guidance throughout the development of this project.
 And a special thanks to the Harvard Medical School Center for Bioethics faculty and peers for their feedback and support throughout this past year.
 Finally, thank you to Boston Medical Center’s Ethics Team for their support of this project and commitment to ethical practice.